2016 Ohio Valley Conference women's soccer tournament

-The 2016 Ohio Valley Conference women's soccer tournament is the postseason women's soccer tournament for the Ohio Valley Conference to be held from October 30 to November 6, 2016.
-The five match tournament will be held at campus sites, with the semifinals and final held at Cutchin Field in Murray, Kentucky.
-The six team single-elimination tournament will consist of three rounds based on seeding from regular season conference play.
-The Murray State Racers are the defending tournament champions after defeating the Southeast Missouri State Redhawks in overtime in the championship match.
+The 2016 Ohio Valley Conference women's soccer tournament was the postseason women's soccer tournament for the Ohio Valley Conference, scheduled from October 30 to November 6, 2016.
+The five match tournament was to be held at campus sites, with the semifinals and final scheduled at Cutchin Field in Murray, Kentucky.
+The six team single-elimination tournament would consist of three rounds based on seeding from regular season conference play.
+The Murray State Racers were the defending tournament champions after defeating the Southeast Missouri State Redhawks in overtime in the championship match.